bagisto/user-guide/src/multi-vendor-marketplace/dealership-management.md

 The Dealer Management system allows dealers to sell products that are already available in the marketplace, added by the Admin.

-Instead of creating a new listing from scratch, dealers can use existing products added by the Admin, customize their price, quantity, product condition, and add a new description.
+Instead of creating a new listing from scratch, dealers can perform Product Listing from Global Catalog, customize their price, quantity, product condition, and add a new description.

-This feature helps dealers save time by reusing existing product listings and maintaining consistent product information across the marketplace.
+This feature helps dealers save time by reusing existing product listings and ensuring consistency across the marketplace, and supporting List Existing Catalog Product functionality.

 ### Dealership Guide: Adding Existing Products